 You can expect lenders to take a close look at your debt-to-income ratio (DTI) — the second number in the 28/36 rule — when they’re deciding how much mortgage you can afford.
 It tells them how you’re handling your current debt, and if you can take on more.

 Your DTI is calculated by dividing your total monthly debt payments by your monthly gross income.
-Mortgage lenders generally look for a DTI of 36% or less; but depending on the lender and the type of home loan you’re hoping to get, you may be able to qualify with a DTI up to 43% or even 50%.
+Mortgage lenders generally like to see a DTI of 36% or less; but depending on the lender and the type of home loan you’re hoping to get, you may be able to qualify with a DTI up to 43% or even 50%.

 Typically, the lower your DTI, the better your borrowing options.
 So to get the optimum loan amount, and the best rate and terms, you’ll want to keep an eye on this number.